If you’re reading this – you probably have an online quiz or two on your site.

 Quizzes are powerful for lead generation – but asking for your quiz takers’ emails can have a big negative impact on your quiz stats.

-Think of it like a party.
+Think of it as a party.
 Imagine you’re having a great conversation with someone.
 You guys are connecting about your mutual love of Star Wars when (boom!) – they suddenly ask you to sign up for their business consultancy newsletter.
 Weird, right?

-It can be tempting to ask lots of questions to help you fully qualify each potential customer.
 However, every field in your form will see a 10% drop off in completion rates – so ask the bare minimum you’ll need from each customer.

 - Email (of course)

 - Last name (Only if critical – ask yourself how important is a last name to your marketing flow, really?)